atropos-null/LS/py109/py109_studyguide.md

 squares = [num**2 for num in numbers]
 ```

 `while` loops continue executing as long as a condition remains True.
-There are two main ways to use while loops:
+There are two main ways to use `while` loops:

-1.  ​Standard while loop​ - Tests a condition before each iteration:
+1.  ​Standard `while` loop​ - Tests a condition before each iteration:
 ```python
 count = 0
 while count < 5:
     print(count)
     count += 1  # Don't forget this or you'll have an infinite loop!
 ```
-2. `​while True` with break​ - A more flexible approach when you need more complex exit conditions:
+2. `​while True` with `break`​ - A more flexible approach when you need more complex exit conditions:
 ```python
 while True:
     print('Continue? (y/n)')